Uber driver's fatal crash: Daljinder Singh accused of careless driving that killed Daniel Kopa

 "The male was bleeding from the nose and was not saying anything."

+A doctor and an off-duty firefighter were among the bystanders who rushed to help.

-Singh's single passenger in the Toyota Prius had not seen the crash because he had been on his mobile phone.
+Singh's single passenger had not seen the crash because he had been on his mobile phone.

 Singh told Gaffney he had slept well the night before for six hours, after two days off work, and had no medical issues or eyesight problems.